Murchison Falls, at a glance

 Murchison Falls National Park is equatorial, so has a tropical climate and is hot throughout the year.
 However, during the wet season there can be light showers.
-The dry season runs from December-February and the wet season from March-November.
+The dry season runs from December to February and the wet season from March to November.

-While the park is worth visiting all year round, you’re most likely to spot wildlife from June-September, and from January-March.
+While the park is worth visiting all year round, you’re most likely to spot wildlife from June to September, and from January to March.
 They tend to congregate around the Nile and other water resources during that period.